mcbookshelf/bookshelf/modules/bs.screen_detection/README.txt

 -Execute the `plane_coord` command
     -No execution context required; this is a scoreboard operation -The result is stored in:
-        -#dx bs.screen_detection: the x-coordinate of point M in plane P -#dy bs.screen_detection: the y-coordinate of point M in plane P -#dz bs.screen_detection: the algebraic distance between O and M
+        -#dx bs.out: the x-coordinate of point M in plane P -#dy bs.out: the y-coordinate of point M in plane P -#dz bs.out: the algebraic distance between O and M

 Note: